-Compliance Officer 3.
-(1) Subject to subregulations (2) and (3), a financial institution or listed business shall for the purpose of securing compliance with section 55(3) of the Act and these Regulations, designate a manager or official employed at managerial level as the Compliance Officer of that institution or business.
+3. (1) Subject to subregulations (2) and (3), a financial institution shall for the purpose of securing compliance with section 55A of the Act and these Regulations, designate a manager or official employed at managerial level as the Compliance Officer of that institution.